m-wojnar/reinforced-lib/docs/source/getting_started.rst

 From source
 ~~~~~~~~~~~

-You can clone source code from our repository
+You can clone the source code from our repository

 .. code-block:: bash